 Apart from village-sponsored schools, in the old days, some more affluent households would also set up a private school at home.

-During the classic era in China, teachers of the private schools would live and dine in a studio quarter of the household, and provided targeted tutoring to two or three, sometimes just one, students.
+During the classic era in China, teachers of the private schools would live and dine in a studio quarter of the household and provided targeted tutoring to two or three, sometimes just one, students.

-The picture shown on the left was the floor plan of a private school attached to the main living quarter of a prominent Wang family in Hongcun.
+The picture shown on the right was the floor plan of a private school attached to the main living quarter of a prominent Wang family in Hongcun.
 The rooms were used as teacher’s bedding and sitting areas, while the open space partially covered by the awning was the classroom.

-As was normally the case, the family school was often treated by the head of the household (usually a senior male) as a place for his intellectual recharge, where he drank tea, played chess and exchanged views and ideas with the teacher, a profession that was highly respected in the ancient times, as family’s future to a large extend rested in their hands.
+As was normally the case, the family school was often treated by the head of the household (usually a senior male) as a place for his intellectual recharge, where he drank tea, played chess and exchanged views and ideas with the teacher, a profession that was highly respected in the ancient times, as family’s future to a large extent rested in their hands.

 A Full Moon Night on the Lake

-The Beijing architects’ visit to the mountain villages was about to conclude, and the Party Secretary of Hongcun, where the group spent the night, arranged a dinner jointly hosted by himself and the village bookkeeper for his honorable guests.
+The Beijing architects’ visit to the mountain villages was about to conclude, and the Party Secretary of Hongcun, where the group spent the night, arranged a dinner jointly hosted by himself and the village bookkeeper for his honourable guests.
 They were honorable, partly because they came from a government institute in Beijing (in the mid 1980s Chinese government was still very much respected by the general population), partly because they were architects (in the 1980s and early 1990s, architects were among the most esteemed professionals in China; it’s no longer the case now, as they become more or less the slaves to the rich and powerful property developers); and most importantly, they were the only visitors there.
 Since a Japanese magazine exposed their existence, Chinese architects and government began to pay attention to the remote mountain villages, yet the poor transport conditions kept many from bothering to venture there.

 The village had one restaurant, that was just in the front of a roughly-built new family house at the entrance to the village, and operated on demand by a non-native couple.
 The interior design of the restaurant was the most peculiar: a large brick-stove was set next to the front door with two or three tables in the back of the room.
 The family hired no staff but took a village lad as apprentice who spent most of his time minding the fire in the stove, the kitchen-hand – the mistress of the family – travelled to her garden to cut some fresh vegetables then chased after her hens in her endeavor to make a chicken dish, while her husband – the chef – got down the lake to catch fish.
-The problem was how to find some meat, since it was half a month before the Chinese New Year, the pigs were yet to be slaughtered, so the Party Secretary arranged the bookkeeper to go hunting in the woods on the hills.
+The problem was how to find some meat since it was half a month before the Chinese New Year, the pigs were yet to be slaughtered, so the Party Secretary arranged the bookkeeper to go hunting in the woods on the hills.
 The bookkeeper did and, with the help of a couple of young villagers, proudly brought back two hares just before the dinner time.

 The dinner was great and unforgettable.
 Over the dinner table, the Party Secretary explained how the village’s physical isolation hindered its development and related to his guests his ambitious plan for the village’s future.
 It turns out his plan is anything but ambitious, considering what has actually happened to the village in the years and decades followed.
 But at that time no villager had ever dreamed that their homes would one day be listed on the world’s heritage map and become one of the most visited and painted and photoed and filmed subjects in China, including being featured in the acclaimed movie “Hidden Dragon and Crouching Tiger”.